Written and first recorded by Tom Waits (1985).

 Hit version by Rod Stewart (US #3/UK #10/CAN #1 1989).

 From the wiki: “‘Downtown Train’ is a song written and first recorded by Tom Waits, released on his album Rain Dogs in 1985.
 The promo video for the song was directed by Jean-Baptiste Mondino and features the boxer Jake LaMotta.

 “Rod Stewart recorded a cover version that became a #3 hit on the Billboard Hot 100 chart after being released as a single in late 1989, and was also a #1 single on the album rock and adult contemporary charts.
 Stewart’s recording also received a Grammy nomination for Best Male Pop Vocal performance, and features the slide guitar playing of Jeff Beck, who also appeared on the music video.

-“The German Toms Waits-cover band The Piano Has Been Drinking included a version of ‘Downtown Train (Rude Jolf)’ on their 1990 album The Piano Has Been Drinking, an album that consists only of cover versions of Waits songs sung in the Kölsch dialect (Colognian).”
+“The German Toms Waits-cover band The Piano Has Been Drinking recorded an arrangement of ‘Downtown Train (Rude Jolf)’ for their 1990 album The Piano Has Been Drinking, an album that consists of nothing other than cover versions of Waits songs sung in the Kölsch (Colognian) dialect.”

 Mary Chapin Carpenter, “Downtown Train” (1987):

 The Piano Has Been Drinking, “Rude Jolf” live (1990):

 Everything But The Girl, “Downtown Train” (1992):